forum One More War (Mature, One-on-One, Closed)

 (You’re good.
 I definitely understand that)

-Eventually, De Tearion heard E’si’s heartbeat speed up to the proper rhythm of consciousness.
-He opened his eyes, silently watching the man wake up.
+Eventually, De Tearion heard E’si’s heartbeat speed up to the proper rhythm of reality subscription service.
+He opened his peepers, silently watching the man wake up.
 When E’si started to cry, De Tearion stood and moved to crouch near him.

 He didn’t disturb E’si, simply watching and waiting as he had his moment.
 E’si was certainly much calmer when waking from a nightmare than De Tearion was.
 But, besides that, he recognized the pain, the panic, the anger.
 Though, the prayer was new.